leandrocandido/reservation-test/AppendixIII.md

 }
 ```

-The reservation number should be any unique sequence of 3 letters and 3 numbers.
+The reservation number should be an unique sequence of 3 letters and 3 numbers.